Return to Bio/CV

 Research Enhancement Award.
 Montana State University, College of Letters and Science, September 2012.

 National Council for Eurasian and East European Research, Short-term Travel Grant, Awarded June, 2012.
 Used to support research in the Republic of Georgia, June-July 2013.

 Research Enhancement Award.
 Montana State University, College of Letters and Science, September 2011.

 Scholarship and Creativity Grant.
 Montana State University College of Letters and Science, April 2011.

 Kennan Institute, Woodrow Wilson Center.
 Washington, D.C.
-Kennan Institute Research Scholarship, to be used January-August 2011.
+Kennan Institute Research Scholarship, used from January-August 2011.

 Faculty Short-term Professional Development Leave Grant.
 Montana State University College of Letters and Science, November, 2009.
-To be used for archival research in St. Petersburg, Russia, Summer 2010.
+Used for archival research in St. Petersburg, Russia, Summer 2010.

 National Endowment for the Humanities Advanced Fellowship for Research in Turkey, Post-Doctoral Research Fellowship provided through the American Research Institute in Turkey, 2008-2009.